flomio/passninja-gas/docs/API.md

 <a name="module_handlePost"></a>

 ## handlePost
-Built in definition for API deploment POST method
+Built in definition for API deployment POST method

 * [handlePost](#module_handlePost)